 Things to Note: If you are reimbursed and do not participate, you will have to pay the university back.
 If the trip is cancelled, you will also have to pay the university back for reimbursements and these will be attributed to the correct MOCODE.
-No itineraries or estimated expenses will be accepted as proof of payment, all must be in the form of an itemized final receipt.
+No itineraries or estimated expenses will be accepted as proof of payment, all must be on the chemistry department travel reimbursement form and itemized final receipts attached.